 We’ll start by going over the basics of the surgery, including who is a good candidate and how to prepare once you’ve chosen a surgery date.
 Then, we’ll take a look at your options regarding techniques and what you can expect on the day of surgery.
-We’ll outline how to prepare for your recovery and what to expect in order to recover safely and achieve optimal results.
+We’ll outline how to prepare for your breast reduction recovery and what to expect in order to recover safely and achieve optimal results.

 Breast Reduction Surgery: The Basics

 Reduction mammaplasty is a procedure that reduces the overall size and volume of the breasts by removing excess tissue, fat, and skin.
 For some patients, the size of the areolas may be reduced as well and the nipples moved to a higher position on the chest.
-A Houston breast lift is often incorporated with this procedure as well.
+A breast lift is often incorporated with this procedure as well.

 Breast reduction surgery can help women greatly improve their quality of life.
 Many women who get this surgery have struggled for years with large breasts that cause them pain and frustration.
 Breasts of an excessively large size can be a hindrance to everyday activities and may make some women feel uncomfortable in their own skin.